broad-ai/broad-ai.github.io/docu-mas.md

       "html_tag": "li",
       "text": "Apple Easton Town Center (3 stars) - 4210 The Strand Columbus, OH 43219 - Ph: (614) 934-2810"
     }
   ],
+  "history": [
+    "> Q: When iPhone was first launched, how was it accepted?
+Where can I buy one around Columbus airport?", "> A: Acceptance of the iPhone When First Launched: The iPhone was exceptionally well-accepted when it was first launched.
+It marked a revolutionary moment in the history of smartphones and consumer technology.
+With its unique design, intuitive interface, and groundbreaking features, the iPhone quickly gained immense popularity and changed the way people interacted with mobile devices. ..."
+  ],
   "reason": "I used the results of the following steps in the plan: 1, 2, 3, 4."
 }